Populate the HR Outcomes Dashboard with data

 To populate the HR Outcomes Dashboard, we recommend including the following in your review cycle:

-• Performance Ratings+: To feed two birds with one scone, you can also include Performance Ratings+ in your review cycle to populate the Performance Scorecard on the HR Outcomes Dasboard.
+• Performance Ratings+: To feed two birds with one scone, you can also include Performance Ratings+ in your review cycle to populate the Performance Tile on the HR Outcomes Dasboard.
 This tool automates a numerical score for each participant based on self and manager review ratings.
-Participants are then assigned a performance designation (high performer, low performer, everyone else), which is reflected in the Performance Scorecard.
+Participants are then assigned a performance designation (high performer, low performer, everyone else), which is reflected in the Performance Tile.

 Use 15Five features